Hay Barn Catches Fire on Easter Sunday in Delmar

 911 dispatchers stated the caller advised they were attempting to pull the skid steer outside the barn.

-“When I got there, there was a skid steer on fire and probably 30 round bales of hay on fire and was melting half of the bowstring truss tarp that was over that barn,” said Chief Dan Ryan of the Delmar Fire Department.
+“When I got there, there was a skid steer on fire and probably 30 round bales of hay on fire, and it was melting half of the bowstring truss tarp that was over that barn,” said Chief Dan Ryan of the Delmar Fire Department.

-Firefighters were able to prevent the fire from spreading to any of the neighboring structures.
+Firefighters were able to prevent the fire from spreading to any neighboring structures.

 “There was an equipment barn to the left, there was a cattle barn with approximately 190 cattle inside to the right,” said Ryan.
 “The fire didn’t spread to any of those and basically burned half of the bowstring truss tarp.”

-He says there were more round bales of hay in the rear of the hay barn that did not burn.
+He said there were more round bales of hay in the rear of the hay barn that did not burn.

 “Water supply was a big issue because we had to bring it in from the road,” Ryan said.

-Ryan says approximately 800-900 feet of supply line was used to supply water from the hydrant to the scene.
+Ryan said approximately 800–900 feet of supply line was used to bring water from the hydrant to the scene.

-“The problem with the hydrant was once we hit it, it blocked the street up because it was across the street,” he said.
+“The problem with the hydrant was once we hit it, it blocked the street because it was across the roadway,” he said.

-He says the road was closed for approximately two hours while crews operated on scene.
+He said the road was closed for approximately two hours while crews operated on scene.

-Firefighters spent a lot of time pulling apart the hay bales to fully extinguish the fire.
+Firefighters spent a significant amount of time pulling apart the hay bales to fully extinguish the fire.

-“Fortunately the homeowner had a pick on the front of a tractor, so he was able to pick the bales out so they could tear them apart,” said Ryan.
+“Fortunately, the homeowner had a bucket attachment on the front of a tractor, so he was able to move the bales so they could be torn apart,” said Ryan.

-Ryan says the cattle in the cattle barn did not suffer any injuries.
+Ryan said the cattle in the adjacent barn were not injured.

-Ryan says a few of the family members on the farm were members of the department many years ago.
+Ryan said a few family members on the farm were former members of the department many years ago.

 “The guy in the tractor was one of our members, so he knew what was going on,” he said.

-There were no injuries reported to anybody on scene.
+There were no injuries reported to anyone on scene.